pvz122/PromeFuzz/README.md

 PromeFuzz is controlled via the command-line script `PromeFuzz.py`, which supports the following subcommands:

-- `config`: Set the configure for PromeFuzz.
+- `configure`: Set the configuration for PromeFuzz.
 - `preprocess`: Preprocess the library to extract code metadata knowledge.
 - `comprehend`: Comprehend the library using LLM to extract documentation knowledge.
 - `generate`: Generate fuzzing harnesses using the extracted knowledge.